 The nuclear shadows of Hiroshima were scorched into the city by the blinding light of the atomic bomb as it detonated over the city on August 6, 1945.

-When the world’s first atomic bomb used in warfare detonated over Hiroshima the morning of Aug.
-6, 1945, a resident was seated on the stone steps outside of the Sumitomo Bank.
+When the world’s first atomic bomb used in warfare detonated over Hiroshima on the morning of August 6, 1945, a resident was seated on the stone steps outside of the Sumitomo Bank.
 In their right hand they clutched a walking stick, their left may have been across their chest.

 But seconds later, they were incinerated in the boiling light of an atomic bomb.
 In their place was a shadow that served as a horrifying relic of their final moments.

 In fact, throughout the center of Hiroshima were a myriad of haunting outlines from window panes, valves, and even people in their last seconds.
 Etched on buildings and sidewalks now were the nuclear shadows of a city about to be obliterated.

 They serve as macabre reminders of the hundreds of thousands who were lost in this unprecedented act of war.